AbelAtares/Breast-Cancer-Logistic-Regression/README.md

 # Breast Cancer Logistic Regression

 This project implements a predictive model to distinguish between benign and malignant breast tumors using a **Logistic Regression classifier**.
 The dataset used comes from the **Wisconsin Breast Cancer Database**.
-The goal is to explore the features, visualize the data, and evaluate the model’s performance in identifying cancerous tumors.
+The goal is to explore the features, visualize the data and evaluate the model’s performance in identifying cancerous tumors.

 ---